I've spent the past few days at the Amberley B&B in the Auckland suburb of Devonport getting ready for my road trip around New Zealand

 Above left: The Auckland skyline, with the Sky Tower in the middle.

 Above right: My first stop in Auckland was at the Parsons Brinckerhoff office.
 I worked for this same engineering

 company in their Portland office in the U.S. I spent an hour here giving the staff a slide show about my travels, which they seemed to enjoy.

 Above left: A Mexican restaurant in New Zealand!
 Who would've thought?

 Above right: Heading up to the Sky Tower, the tallest building in New Zealand.
-Note the Christmas tree in the background.
+Note the Christmas tree in

-And like Seattle, Auckland has an impressive spire that extends high into the sky.
+Like Seattle, Auckland has an impressive spire that extends high into the sky.
 Called the Sky Tower, it's something very much like Seattle's iconic Space

 Needle.
 The Sky Tower was built as a tourist attraction a few years ago and is currently the tallest structure in the southern hemisphere, and for